matiob/Vet/README.md

 ### Features

-- Search and list courses.
+- Search and list pets.
-- View the details of a courses.
+- View the details of a treatments.
 - Create users.
-- _Login_ and _logout_ users.
+- _Login_ and _logout_ admin.
-- Add a course to a favorites list.
+- Add a pet to a database.
-- View a list of my courses.
+- View a list of my treatments.
-- Differentiate the _front-end_ paths for movies and TV shows.
-- Search courses.
+- Search pets.
-- Keep session open before closing the _browser_ or `refresh`.